kerolos000/web_requests/README.md

 Download and install **XAMPP** from [here](https://www.apachefriends.org/index.html), then start the Apache server from the XAMPP control panel.

-### 3. Place the `index.php` File
+### 3. Place the Lab File

-After cloning the repository, place the `index.php` file inside the web server's root directory.
+After cloning the repository, place the Labs file inside the web server's root directory.

 - For **XAMPP** on Windows, the root directory is `C:\xampp\htdocs`.
 - For **LAMP** on Linux, the root directory is `/var/www/html`.